pickles27/liftPlan---mvp/_PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  "Stop wasting your energy in the gym on decisions.
+Kick-start your confidence today and download LiftPlan!